xiaolw95/NetMoss2/README.md

 ## Example
 ### example for multiple files
 We have provided a small dataset to test the R package.
-In our testthat directory, both abundance files and network files, as well as the metadata, are included.
+In our testData directory, both abundance files and network files, as well as the metadata, are included.
-1. Download from the testthat directory (https://github.com/xiaolw95/NetMoss2/tree/main/tests/testthat) directly.
+1. Download from the testData directory (https://github.com/xiaolw95/NetMoss2/tree/main/testData) directly.
 Or get the dataset using `git clone` commond in `Linux`:
 ```
 git clone https://github.com/xiaolw95/NetMoss2.git
-cd NetMoss2/tests/testthat
+cd NetMoss2/testData
 ```

 2. After getting the dataset, the NetMoss score can be easily calculated using the `NetMoss` function:
 ```
 #library(NetMoss2)
-#setwd('path-to-testthat-directory')   ####set the directory to testthat
+#setwd('path-to-testData-directory')   ####set the directory to testthat

 #read directory
 case_dir = paste0(getwd(),"/case_dir")